 Some clinical trials study new ways to relieve symptoms and side effects during treatment.
 Others study ways to manage the late effects that may happen a long time after treatment.
 Talk with your child's doctor about clinical trials for symptoms and side effects.
 There are also clinical trials studying ways to prevent cancer.

 Deciding to join a clinical trial

 People decide to participate in clinical trials for many reasons.
-For some people, a clinical trial is the best treatment option available.
+For some, a clinical trial is the best treatment option available.
 Because standard treatments are not perfect, patients are often willing to face the added uncertainty of a clinical trial in the hope of a better result.
-Other patients volunteer for clinical trials because they know that these studies are a way to contribute to the progress in treating rhabdomyosarcoma.
-Even if they do not benefit directly from the clinical trial, their participation may benefit future patients with rhabdomyosarcoma.
+Others volunteer for clinical trials because they know that these studies are a way to contribute to progress in treating rhabdomyosarcoma.
+Even if they do not benefit directly from the clinical trial, their participation may benefit future children with rhabdomyosarcoma.

 Patient safety and informed consent

 To join a clinical trial, parents and children must participate in a process known as informed consent.
 Informed consent means that parents give permission for their child to participate in a clinical trial and that teenagers 18 or older give their consent to participate.
 During informed consent, the doctor should:

 Describe all of the treatment options so that the person understands how the new treatment differs from the standard treatment.